Last Updated on

 2. Shilajit (Purified Asphaltum)

 Shilajit is known for its anti-inflammatory properties.
 It is also a great immunity booster, rejuvenating the reproductive system in women.
 While suffering from PCOS, many women witness heavy bleeding, which results in iron deficiency.
-This herb is well known for its iron increasing properties which helps in preventing iron deficiency.
+This exudate from rocks found in the Himalayan region is well known for its iron increasing properties which helps in preventing iron deficiency.

 3. Turmeric (Curcuma Longa)